AAGI-AUS/Repositories-Guidelines/README.md

 - **Dual licensing**: Consider dual licensing for specific use cases (e.g., GPL for open source use, commercial license for proprietary applications)
 - **Institutional policies**: Check if your institution has specific licensing requirements or preferences
-- **Funder requirements**: Some funding bodies mandate specific open-source licenses
+- **Funder requirements**: Some funding bodies mandate specific open-source licenses.
+  - **GRDC**: In the case of AAGI, GRDC usually has at least partial ownership of the code and data produced by AAGI and projects supported by AAGI and should be consulted before any code or data is made public.

 # Version Control Practices